-If you are wondering why in the world I’m writing a post on decluttering your home, let me first clarify: this blog has not gone Martha Stewart!
-As unintuitive as it might be, our homes play a very important role in the process of our personal growth.
+If you are wondering why I’m writing a post on decluttering your home, let me clarify: this blog has not gone Martha Stewart!
+As unintuitive as it might be, our homes play a very important role in our personal growth.
 Why is that the case?

-In one of my earlier posts on creating an inspirational room, I mentioned 3 reasons why it’s important to put attention into how your room looks/feels like:
+In my post on creating an inspirational room, I mentioned 3 reasons why it’s important to put attention into how your room looks/feels:

 - You spend a large amount of your time there

 - It’s where a lot of your thinking and decision making take place

 These 3 reasons ladder up to 1 thing — the effect your environment has on you.
 Your environment deeply affects who you are, and vice versa.
 Who you are as a person shows in terms of how your room/home looks.
 How your room/home looks like affects the way you think and feel.
 Both reinforce each other.
 Change one thing, and the other will change as a result.

 For that reason, decluttering your home is one of the first steps to creating an organized, positive life.
 If you want to be organized, it’s hard to think/feel organized if your home isn’t tidy to begin with.
 Imagine waking up to an untidy, cluttered place every day.
 Or coming home after a long-day to a messy place.
 How will you feel?
 Chances are, it’s not going to make you feel good.
 You are probably going to feel a little bothered by the clutter.
 Even if you do not consciously pay attention or feel bothered by it, on a subconscious level, your mind is taking in stimuli of clutter.
 These subsequently affect how you think and feel.

 Decluttering your home also means a) purging of junk which you don’t need, b) stuff is kept in its rightful places, and c) you have an easier time finding things you need.
 This goes a long way in helping you be more productive!

 Decluttering My Home